The Death-Ray: Plot

 Ultimately, Louie attempts to crush Andy's head in with a rock in order to permanently steal the death ray from him.
 Andy is forced to kill Louie, disintegrating him as a result.
 Afterwards, Andy's grandfather is placed into a group home, Andy is given custody of Louie's dog by his family (who do not suspect Andy of foul play), and Andy and the dog are forced to leave school in order to move in with his aunt.

 The story then skips to the early 2000s; Andy is now in his late 40s and is bitter and cynical about life; twice divorced, he has since adopted Louie's nihilistic view on life and the death ray and repeatedly moves from town to town, to avoid suspicion for the murders he commits with the gun.
 Having used the death ray to murder the men that both of his wives cheated on him with, and having failed at a relationship with his high school crush Dusty, Andy sold the death ray to a pawn shop and moved on with his life.
 However, after his neighbor's pit bull murdered Louie's dog and then laughs about it, Andy seeks to retrieve the gun and murder his neighbor.
-Andy convinces Sonny to help him track down the death ray (which Sonny believes is just a toy gun) and along the way, Sonny visits Dusty for Andy and relays an apology to him for unstated incident that ended their budding relationship.
+Andy convinces Sonny to help him track down the death ray (which Sonny believes is just a toy gun) and along the way, Sonny visits Dusty for Andy and relays an apology to him for an unstated incident that ended their budding relationship.

 Andy murders his neighbor with the death ray, off-panel and ultimately moves back to the town where he grew up.
 Once he arrives back to the town, Andy meets the main bully who terrorized him growing up and who, in their last meeting, told Andy that he hoped his grandfather would die from his dementia.
-Andy resists the urge to murder the now grown up bully, but comments that the bully's now mature and less jerkish behavior was a lie.
+Andy resists the urge to murder the now grown-up bully, but comments that the bully's now-mature and less-jerkish behavior was a lie.